WilliamUW/HackTheValley/README.md

 - **Solo Coding:** The experience of solo coding, while initially challenging, allowed for greater freedom and experimentation.

-- **Documentation:** Building custom LLMs for various technologies, based on sponsor documentation, proved invaluable for rapid learning.
+- **Documentation:** Building custom LLMs for various technologies, based on sponsor documentation, proved invaluable for rapid learning!

 ## What's next for FaceConnect